SparK-Cruz/addresser/README.md

 ./vendor/bin/sail run
 ```

-then run migrations inside the cointainer
+then run migrations inside the container